johntse1/ZooAPI/README.md

 # ZooAPI
-This is my final API Project for Zoo Animals, created in C#
+This is my API Project for Zoo Animals, created in C#

 Dependencies and packages: